Art Bell: Early life

 Bell was born in North Carolina.
 Sources differ on whether he was born in Jacksonville or Camp Lejeune.
 Both of his parents served in the United States military.
 He had a Lutheran background.

 Bell was always interested in radio; at the age of 13, he became a licensed amateur radio operator.
-Bell held an Amateur Extra Class license, which is in the top U.S. Federal Communications Commission license class.
+Bell held an Amateur Extra Class license, which is the top U.S. Federal Communications Commission license class.
 His call sign was W6OBB.

 In the 1960s Bell underwent basic training at Lackland Air Force Base and served in the U.S. Air Force for four years as a medic during the Vietnam War.
 Although not involved in combat, he was stationed for a short time at a hospital in Da Nang.
 At this hospital and others, such as Clark Air Base in the Philippines, he witnessed the effects of the war first-hand, something he did not like to recall or talk about.

 While in the military, Bell, with a few friends on base, operated a pirate radio station at Amarillo Air Force Base.
 After receiving support from the base commander, they expanded the operation, playing music for the entire base; the signal was strong enough to be picked up in the city of Amarillo.
 When local radio stations learned of the pirate station's popularity after it appeared in the Arbitron ratings, it was forced to shut down after being on the air for a year.
 This was the start of Bell's radio career.

 After leaving military service in 1966, Bell worked at several radio stations in the States before moving to Okinawa, where he was a disc jockey for six years at KSBK, the only non-military English-language station in Japan.
 While there, he claimed to set two "world records", first by staying on the air without sleep for five days and nights (115 hours and 15 minutes).
 He later wrote that this extreme sleep deprivation was a strange experience and something he would never do again.
 He said that as he went about his normal routine, such as walking to the refrigerator during a break, it was as if he was "floating around in a different world", and things seemed "unreal".
 The second "world record" he claimed to set was for the longest continuous broadcast while seesawing, after seesawing for 57 hours while broadcasting.

 Bell soon returned to the United States, where he had a career in rock music radio for the next 20 years.

 While working at a rock music station in Anchorage, Alaska, he learned about Amerasian children stranded in Saigon in the final days before the U.S. withdrew from Vietnam in 1975.
 He spoke about it on-air and listeners in Alaska started to send in donations.
 The money raised allowed the chartering of a Douglas DC-8 to fly to Vietnam and rescue approximately 120 orphans.
 They were brought to the United States and adopted by American families.